 Action Taken

-In any action taken against a REALTOR® Member for suspension or expulsion under Section 2 (a) hereof, notice of such action shall be given to all REALTORS® employed by or affiliated as independent contractors with such REALTOR® Member and they shall be advised that the provisions in Article VI, Section 2 (a) shall apply.
+In any action taken against a REALTOR® Member for suspension or expulsion under Section 2 (a) hereof, notice of such action shall be given to all REALTORS® employed by or affiliated as independent contractors with such REALTOR® Member and they shall be advised that the provisions Section 2 (a) shall apply.

-Any member of the CCIAOR may be reprimanded, fined, placed on probation, suspended, or expelled by the CCIAOR Board of Directors for a violation of these Bylaws and/or CCIAOR Rules and Regulations consistent with these Bylaws, after a hearing as provided in the Code of Ethics and Arbitration Manual of the CCIAOR.

 Any REALTOR® Member of the CCIAOR may be disciplined by the CCIAOR Board of Directors for violations of the Code of Ethics or other duties of membership, after a hearing as described in the Code of Ethics and Arbitration Manual of the CCIAOR, provided that the discipline imposed is consistent with the discipline authorized by the Professional Standards Committee of the NATIONAL ASSOCIATION OF REALTORS® as set forth in the Code of Ethics and Arbitration Manual of the National Association.

-Resignations of members shall become effective when received in writing by the CCIAOR Board of Directors, provided, however, that if any member submitting the resignation is indebted to the CCIAOR for dues, fees, fines, or other assessments of the CCIAOR or any of its services, departments, divisions, or subsidiaries, the CCIAOR may condition the right of the resigning member to reapply for membership upon payment in full of all such monies owed.
+Resignations of members shall become effective when submitted in writing to the CCIAOR, provided, however, that if any member submitting the resignation is indebted to the CCIAOR for dues, fees, fines, or other assessments of the CCIAOR or any of its services, departments, divisions, or subsidiaries, the CCIAOR may condition the right of the resigning member to reapply for membership upon payment in full of all such monies owed.

 If a member resigns from the CCIAOR or otherwise causes membership to terminate with an ethics complaint pending, the complaint shall be processed until the decision by the CCIAOR with respect to disposition of the complaint is final by the CCIAOR (if respondent does not hold membership in any other association) or by any other association in which the respondent continues to hold membership.
 If an ethics respondent resigns or otherwise causes membership in all Boards to terminate before an ethics complaint is filed alleging unethical conduct occurred while the respondent was a REALTOR®, the complaint, once filed, shall be processed until the decision of the CCIAOR with respect to disposition of the complaint is final.
 In any instance where an ethics hearing is held subsequent to an ethic respondent’s resignation or membership termination, any discipline ratified by the Board of Directors shall be held in abeyance until such time as the respondent rejoins an association of REALTORS®.

 (a) If a member resigns or otherwise causes membership to terminate, the duty to submit to arbitration (or to mediation if required by the association) continues in effect even after membership lapses or is terminated, provided that the dispute arose while the former member was a REALTOR®.
-(Amended 1/00 and 11/11)

 Institute Affiliate Member.